hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 date: '2023-05-08 20:02 +0100'
 author: Hywel
 published: true
-title: Kia Niro EV 2023 3 month ownership review uk good and bad
+title: Kia Niro EV 2023 after 3 Months - The Good and Bad
 categories: Electric Vehicles Energy
 meta: Kia Niro EV 3 month ownership review UK charging efficiency energy
 ---

 ## Introduction
-In this review, I will discuss what is good and bad about the Kia Niro EV 2023 model after more than three months of ownership.
+In this review, I will discuss what is good and bad about the Kia Niro EV 2023 after more than three months of ownership.
+Note that this is based on the [Level 4 Trim](https://www.drive-electric.co.uk/news/kia-niro-ev-trim-details-pricing-announced/), received in the UK January 2023.

 I will also mention charging.
 Spoiler alert, by far the cheapest way and the thing that makes the EV feasible is charging at home using [Octopus Energy Intelligent Tariff](https://share.octopus.energy/neat-bee-361).